 On a flying trip to the Chattanooga area in ’78, one morning, still in bed in the flyers bunkhouse, I listened to Chuck Toth negotiate the sale of his all yellow Cumi-10 to a guy outside.
 Chuck ran the Crystal Hotel where we all stayed.
 6 months later, flying in West Rutland VT, by pure chance, I met the guy who bought it.
 I shared several thermals with the guy, and boy that glider thermalled great.
 A real beauty.
 I had no idea it was a Dave Cronk design.

 A hang glider sliding down a wire, which limits the pilot’s ability to get into difficulties, is an old idea that apparently works well.
 In addition to training, or rather pre-training in that you put the new pilot on the simulator before he or she starts flight school proper, it can be used for practicing emergency parachute deployment.

-In at Van Nuys near Los Angeles, California, a different kind of supporting technology was implemented…
+In Van Nuys near Los Angeles, California, a different kind of supporting technology was implemented…

-Back in Tennessee, home of the Tennessee Tree Toppers hang gliding club, more construction was under way.
+Back in Tennessee, home of the Tennessee Tree Toppers hang gliding club, larger scale construction was under way.